 These juicers can often be used for a range of complex needs.
 In many respects, a triturating juicer could double-up as a food

 processor.
 Naturally, though, this comes at a cost.

-- Juice will be delicious, fresh and packed with
+- The juice will be delicious, fresh, and packed with

 - Juice retains freshness for longer.